godbout/dash-docset-builder/README.md

 ## Your Docset Class

 Your Docset Class has to extend the [BaseDocset class](https://github.com/godbout/dash-docset-builder/blob/master/app/Docsets/BaseDocset.php) that implements the [Docset interface](https://github.com/godbout/dash-docset-builder/blob/master/app/Contracts/Docset.php).
-That allows the builder to make your Docset with just a little configuration.
+That allows the Builder to make your Docset with just a little configuration.

 Your Docset Class has to define the following constants: